 SKIN OF HER TEETH

-We’ve seen several of these mutual acquiescence cases recently, for no apparent reason.
+We’ve seen several mutual acquiescence cases recently, for no apparent reason.
+“Mutual acquiescence” is the term for a mistake agreed to by the affected parties: a driveway wanders over a property line, a fence gets built a few feet over from where it should be, the parties agree that a couple trees mark the boundary line when they really don’t, but it’s more convenient then looking for buried iron rods or PK nail.
 Over the years, memories fade… and what usually began as a mistake or a matter of convenience — such as when two parties build a fence that’s not right on the proper boundary line, but decide to let it go — becomes the de facto boundary line.

 In today’s case, Ms. Shoemake (she seems to be missing an “r”, doesn’t she?) established that a broken-down fence had become her property’s boundary by mutual acquiescence, but only by the skin of her teeth.
 The evidence that one of the former neighbors had agreed to the fence as the boundary was remembered only by Ms. Shoemake.
 The former neighbor remembered the conversation, but not the crucial concession.

 The Court of Appeals wasn’t all that sure, but under the relaxed standard of review appellate courts give the fact-finding by trial courts, decided by a 2-1 margin that Mrs. Shoemake had shown then fence line to be a boundary by acquiescence.
 But a plaintiff shouldn’t try too many times to win on such a tissue-thin showing.

 There’s always the chance that someone else might remember it differently.
 And then, the trial devolves into a “swearing contest.”